jRayze/news/README.md

 ### 3. Add a page with a form to create a piece of news
 You do not need to actually save it, just create the placeholder for the function to store it, and log the piece of news in the console.
+Do not handle image upload, only title and description.